La Clusaz, France: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types C and E. Make sure to choose the necessary type.
-A lot of adapters currently sold are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and E. Be careful to pick the right kind.
+The majority of adapters currently sold are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 Travel neck support pillow